sashitharan/Dictionary-Attack/README.md

 Since each string corresponds to a line in the /etc/shadow file format used in Linux or UNIX- like system to store user credentials in encrypted format, the lines will be easier to interpret out of.

 Based on the understanding, we can derive the first 2 fields which are the password and salt with reference to figure 1.
-As mentioned in Gite’s article (2020), it can be referred that the password string can be split according to the format $id$salt$hashed.
+The password string can be split according to the format $id$salt$hashed.

 The strings are split into 4 colour codes for better understanding,  it is the username followed by a colon as the fields are separated using a colon (:) symbol.
 Moving on, the $5$ where it the $id used in the password format on the Linux system to identify the algorithm used.
 Hence in this case, $5$ reciprocates to a SHA-256 algorithm.
 Thirdly, the salt used with the original input of the user password to form the hash.